 Despite her physical frailty and the exacting musical demands she made on herself, she resumed her international career, performing throughout the world and appearing at the most prestigious music festivals under the baton of conductors such as Eugene Istomin, Carl Munch, Carlo Maria Giulini, Sir John Barbirolli—having played with the Hallé Orchestra in England in 1926 under Sir Hamilton Harty—and Sir Thomas Beecham.
 She moved to Vevey in 1951, and the French subsequently appointed her a Chevalier of the Légion d’Honneur.

-On Tuesday, December 6, 1960, a month before her sixty-first birthday, Haskil arrived in Brussels, accompanied by Lili, to begin a concert tour with Belgian violinist Arthur Grumiaux, after a triumphant performance they had given in Paris.
-At the railway station she slipped, fell down the stairs and was rushed to hospital unconscious.
+On Tuesday, December 6, 1960, a month before her sixty-sixth birthday, Haskil arrived in Brussels, accompanied by Lili, to begin a concert tour with Belgian violinist Arthur Grumiaux, after a triumphant performance they had given in Paris.
+At the railway station, she slipped, fell down the stairs, and was rushed to hospital unconscious.
 Jeanne quickly came to join her sisters before Clara died in the early hours of the following morning.
 In the words of the conductor Ferenc Fricsay, “With the death of Clara Haskil we have become the poorer, but our existence has been enriched by her life.”

 Feuchtwanger, Peter.
 “The Perfect Clara Haskil.”
 Clavier, 39/7 (September 2000): 25 f.